ksherlock/omf_surgeon/README.md

 * `strong` will convert all soft references to hard references.
 If there are no references, a `STRONG` entry will be added to the end of the segment.

 * `weak` will convert all hard references to soft references and delete any `STRONG` entries.

+* `kind` will set the segment header kind field.

+* `loadname` will set the segment header loadname field (padded with ' ' to 10 characters).